 Related reading: 10 practical tips to handle engine room pumps

-3. Open Indicator Cocks and Blow Through: All the indicator cocks of the marine engine must be opened up for blow through of combustion chamber prior starting in order to avoid hydraulic damage because of water leakage
+3. Open Indicator Cocks and Blow Through All the indicator cocks of the marine engine must be opened up for blow-through of the combustion chamber prior to starting in order to avoid hydraulic damage because of water leakage

 4. Rotate the Crankshaft: Rotate the crankshaft of the marine engine by means of turning gear so that all the parts are thoroughly lubricated before starting.

 Related Reading: Main Engine Operations: Running, Starting, Stopping

 5. Manually Check Turning Gear: Ensure that the turning gear is properly disengaged by checking it locally even when the remote signal is showing-“disengaged” sign.
 Some auxiliary engines are provided with a tommy bar for rotation, ensure that it is removed from the flywheel before the engine is started.